jrKitt/jrKitt/README.md

 ## 🤗About me

-I'm a passionate Full Stack Developer focused on building clean, efficient web applications.
-I enjoy exploring new technologies and implementing creative solutions to complex problems.
+Hi, I'm Honda.
+I'm currently working as a Junior Full Stack Developer (Part-time) at **[APSTH](https://www.apsth.com/)**

+Beyond my primary role, I also collaborate with various companies as a freelance developer, helping them bring their web applications to life.
+I love to experiment with new web technologies by building hands-on projects, with a special focus on modern stacks like Next.js and Tailwind CSS.

 ## 💻Tech stacks